-In the aftermath of the Battle of Hell’s Gate in September 2157, the UE resolved to launch an offensive into Romulan-held space.
-However, the UESN had never undertaken an invasion of such magnitude in its 80-year history.
+In the aftermath of the Battle of the Vela Gap in September 2157, the United Earth (UE) resolved to launch an offensive into Romulan-held space.
+However, the United Earth Stellar Navy (UESN) had never undertaken an invasion of such magnitude in its 80-year history.
 To spearhead the attack on enemy worlds, a number of new ships were needed.
 The Farragut-class fleet monitors (FMM-1) were designed as a platform to mount heavy fire support for bombardment of ground-based targets from high planetary orbit.

 Like many other heavy warships, Farragut was based on the reliable Bison design.
-The ventral forehull was modified to carry six vertical launch tubes for Grand Slam orbit-to-ground attack missiles.
+The ventral forehull was modified to carry accommodate a drop bay for Grand Slam orbit-to-ground attack missiles.
 Unlike ship-to-ship missiles, where speed and maneuverability were key, ground attack missiles were slow, but optimized for descent through a planetary atmosphere.
 These missiles were especially designed to take out hardened surface and subsurface installations to soften resistance prior to landing.
 Farragut also carried an Ultra Zeus orbit-to-ground pulse laser mounted in a ball turret, for intercepting missiles launched from the planetary surface.
 Finally, because it would always be escorted by Krechet- or Tannhäuser-class cruisers, Farragut carried only a small complement of defensive missiles for space combat.

 However, no Farragut-class ships ever saw action in their intended roles; the projected troop landings on Romulan-held worlds never took place.
 The Romulans fought so ferociously to defend their planetary holdings that a direct orbital assault was usually impossible.
 Instead, most task forces had to resort to stand-off bombardment of a Romulan planet, a much more destructive and time-consuming operation.
 In other assaults, the Romulan bases would self-destruct by detonating their fusion reactors rather than succumb to enemy occupation.